-This post contains affiliate links (for more information see About Cafe Makeup)
+This was sent to Cafe Makeup without charge for consideration for review.
+This post contains affiliate links (for more information (see About Cafe Makeup)